SESMG/SESMG/docs/getting_started/how_to_use.rst

 Within this sheet, the sinks of the energy system are defined.
 The following parameters need to be entered:

 - **label**: Unique designation of the sink.
-The following format is recommended: "ID_energy sector_sinks".
+The following format is recommended: "ID_energy sector_sink".
 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the sink shall be included to the model.
 0 = inactive, 1 = active.
 - **fixed**: Indicates whether it is a fixed sink or not.
 0 = not fixed; 1 = fixed.